 Candidates, key dates and polling station change announced for Chapel St Leonards by-election

-Voters in the Chapel St Leonards ward of East Lindsey District Council will go to the polls on Thursday, November 13, to elect a new district councillor.

-The candidates standing have now been published on the East Lindsey District Council website:
+The candidates standing having now been published on the East Lindsey District Council website:

 Rob Barlow, Returning Officer for East Lindsey District Council, said: "The by-election is for eligible voters in the Chapel St Leonards ward following a resignation on the Council.